 - Increase in prescribing prophylaxis: The use of appropriate preventive treatment in moderate- and high-risk patients increased from less than 50 percent before the program to nearly 70 percent initially and after a 2009 chart audit, 98 percent adherence was attained.

-Planning and Development ProcessKey steps in the planning and development process include the following:
+Planning and Development ProcessKey steps in the planning and development process included the following:

 - Data collection and analysis: Audits of discharge documents were conducted to determine rates of DVT, type of surgery, length of stay, and treatment.
 These figures were compared with national averages.
-The accuracy of these data may have been somewhat limited due to incomplete information on discharge documents.
+The accuracy of these data may have been somewhat limited because of incomplete information on discharge documents.